Basilica of Our Lady of Geneva

-The Basilica of Notre Dame of Geneva is a Roman Catholic church and Minor Basilica located in Geneva, Switzerland.
+The Basilica of Our Lady of Geneva (French: Basilique Notre-Dame de Genève) is a Roman Catholic church and Minor Basilica located in Geneva, Switzerland.
 It is dedicated to the Blessed Virgin Mary.

 The shrine is a common stopover for pilgrims going to Santiago de Compostela.
 The basilica marks the beginning of the "via Gebennensis", which extends from Le Puy-en-Velay in via Podiensis.
-Its motto is La Nuntia Pacis (English: Messenger of Peace).